 Migration mitigation steps πŸ”—

-The mapping impact report explains what effect migration will have on the content highlighted in it, so that you can modify that content as needed to ensure a smoother transition.
+The migration impact report explains what effect migration will have on the content highlighted in it, so that you can modify that content as needed to ensure a smoother transition.

 Flagged items that need to be modified include the following (as listed in the report):